The Life of Gautama Buddha

 While the Prince is in his quarters, surrounded by his court, many gods and other great beings come and remind him of his duty to go forth and strive for Buddhahood.

-Lalitavistara explains that the Bodhisattva did not need to be exhorted, as he knew the right time for everything, but that is was the tradition that the gods should make their request.
+Lalitavistara explains that the Bodhisattva did not need to be exhorted, as he knew the right time for everything, but it is the tradition that the gods should make their request.

 054: Sarvārthasiddha is presented with Three Palaces